 iOS and Android, free trial for 7 days, then $4.99-$34.99/month

 Adobe Premiere is the king of video production for many professionals, but what if you’re just starting out and don’t want to pay the hefty subscription fee?
-Good news: there’s a free version you can use called Adobe Premiere Clip.
+Good news: there’s a lower-cost version you can use called Adobe Premiere Rush.

-The free app lets you harness at least some of the power of the Adobe Creative suite, albeit at a minimal level.
+The app lets you harness some of the power of the Adobe Creative suite, without all of the cost.
 You’ll need to login with an Adobe ID after installing the app (which means creating one if necessary), but after that, you’re good to go.

 To create videos optimized for social media, check out InShot.
 The app is particularly good for creating videos for Instagram, with the canvas tool helping you easily crop to a square format.
 Other aspect ratios are also available for other platforms.